rmattos/Pinata/README.md

 Piñata
 ======

-Piñata is a simple and lightweight .NET library for managing database state during integration testing
+Piñata is a simple and lightweight .NET library for managing database state during integration testing.

 ## Compatibility